Can carpets be cleaned without chemicals?

 So what about using water alone?
 Isn’t that truly “chemical free carpet cleaning”?
 To answer this question, I need to explain the cleaning process and the science involved.
 But first, think about washing your laundry in water alone.
 Is water enough to remove grease and oils?
 Would you be happy with the results?
 The same goes for your carpet.
 Carpets are like filters, they trap dry soils which can be vacuumed away.
 However they also trap grease and oils which cannot be removed by vacuuming or even just with water.
 Carpet cleaning requires more than just moisture, heat and agitation.

 Adding just moisture, will not remove the grease, oils, dirt and bacteria in your carpet.
 Water alone is not enough to break the bond between dirt and fibre.
 By trying to avoid chemicals, and using water only, cleaning methods, you could just be creating an even greater health hazard for your family.
 As you will be leaving behind traces of grease, oil, mould and bacteria.
-Some type of carpet cleaning agent is needed to break the bond between fibre and soil.
+Some type of carpet cleaning agent is needed.

 What are Detergents?